asuengineering/pitchfork-lth/README.md

 ## Release Notes

+### Version 1.0

+- Working version of the theme that was deployed into production in February 2025.
+- Now contains a custom post type for a **series** that can contain multiple types of publications.
+Supported by `series name` and `series tag` taxonomy collections.
+Permalink rewrite rules added to include the name of the series in the URL for the post.

 ### Version 0.2

 - Includes custom post types for a **quick reference guide** and a **learning technology**.
 Each CPT also has an associated taxonomy for search and filter purposes.